RSXEnthusiast/MediaHandler/README.md

 * Generates Proxies for media and places them in ./Proxy
 * If cancelled, finishes current media before exiting.
     * It is not suggested to force quit the script, it could result in lost media.

-## Dependencies
-* Zenity
-    * `sudo apt install zenity`
-    * This is for a prettier notification window.
-It could be stripped from the tool pretty easily if desired.

 ## What this doesn't do
 * Handle files that aren't mp4